LACMA

 Curatorial Notes

-The central motif of this bracelet is the calendrical symbol Nahui Ollin (Four Movement/Earthquake)—the sign for the fifth and current era of creation.
-In Aztec mythology the earth had been created five times, but natural forces—wind, rain, fire, and floods—had destroyed previous eras.
-The symbol, which was carved on stone reliefe and illustrated in indigenous codices, was redeployed by Spratling in what became one of his trademark early designs.
+The central motif of this bracelet references the calendrical symbol Nahui Ollin (Four Movement/Earthquake)—the sign for the fifth and current era of creation.
+In Mexica mythology, the earth was created five times; natural forces—wind, rain, fire, and floods—destroyed the four previous eras.
+The symbol, which was carved on stone reliefs and illustrated in Indigenous codices, was redeployed by William Spratling in what became one of his trademark early designs.